48 Things To Do In Tucson When It’s Too Hot!

 46. Plan a hiking adventure at Mt.
 Lemmon

-Although Tucson no longer had a regular drive-in theater, the Cactus drive-in hosts a number of pop up events at the Tanque Verde Swap Meet.
-Some of the selections on the lineup for 2017 included Grease, La La Land, and The Princess Bride.
-An alternative is to make your way up to Glendale for an old-fashioned night at the West Wind Drive In, a long running Phoenix area drive-in which screens 2 movies each night for just $7.50 per person.
+Although Tucson no longer has a regular drive-in theater, the Cactus drive-in hosts a number of pop up events at the Tanque Verde Swap Meet.
+Past showings have included Grease, La La Land, and The Princess Bride.
+An alternative is to make your way up to Glendale for an old-fashioned night at the West Wind Drive In, a long running Phoenix area drive-in which screens 2 movies each night for just $8.50 per person.

 Location: 4100 S Palo Verde Rd (Cactus drive-in), 5650 N 55th Ave, Glendale, AZ (West Wind Drive-In)

 Summer is the best time to enjoy a fine dining experience at any of the Tucson resorts as the area is pretty desolate this time of year.
-The Grill at Hacienda del Sol offers the best views in town with outstanding views of the Catalina mountains via the gigantic windows.
+The Grill at Hacienda del Sol offers one of the most scenic dining rooms in town with outstanding views of the Catalina mountains via the gigantic windows.
 The food and service are just mediocre, however, overall it’s a pleasant dining atmosphere and the views cannot be beat!

 Location: 5501 N Hacienda Del Sol Rd, Tucson, AZ 85718